-- B1 Unless an exemption applies, a licence is required until a child reaches the compulsory school leaving age.
+B1 Unless an exemption applies, a licence is required until a child reaches the compulsory school leaving age.
 This is defined as the last Friday in June of the school year that they reach 16.
 This means that a child who becomes 16 between September and June will still require a licence until the last Friday in June of that school year.
+For children with a birthday in July or August and in such cases the Council will require a licence until the date of their 16th birthday.

+Change: remove text Reason: Clarity

+B2 The legislation allows that a Council may refuse an application if it is not submitted a minimum 21 days before a licence is required.
+The Council recognises that this time period is not always attainable for applicants to achieve and will generally accept complete applications up to 5 working days before the first day of a licensable activity.
+Incomplete applications, or those received less than 5 working days (not including the day of application) before a performance will normally be rejected and the Council retains the right to refuse applications received between 5 working days and the 21 days due to other pressures.

+Change: amer nded text Reason: Clarit у

-There is an anomaly for children with a birthday in July or August and in such cases the Council will require a licence until the date of their 16th birthday. - B2 The legislation allows that a Council may refuse an application if it is not submitted a minimum 21 days before a licence is required.
-The Council recognises that this time period is not always attainable for applicants to achieve and will accept complete applications up to 5 working days before the first day of a licensable activity although for body of Persons Approval this is likely to be too short a timescale due to the work involved.
-Applications received less than 5 working days not including the day of application before a performance will normally be rejected and the Council retains the right to refuse applications received between 5 working days and the 21 days stipulation specified in law due to other pressures. - B3 A complete application means that all documents and information has been provided and an application form satisfactorily completed as per the regulations and primary legislation.
-The council will accept a passport as equivalent to a birth certificate but expect applicants to obtain the necessary leave of absence from the school as part of the documentation accompanying an application together with either a medical Certificate or a parent's statement of fitness for their child dated within the last six months. - B4 Applications need to be made by the person who is responsible for the arrangements and operational decisions during the course of a performance for the purpose of protecting the child and ensuring their wellbeing.
-Applications signed by someone other than this will be returned. - B5 In the event of a refusal, revocation or variation of a licence or application there is a right of appeal to the Magistrates Court.
-Clear reasons for the action taken will be given in writing should this be the case. - B6 Where a child does not live in Great Britain applications can be made by applicants on their behalf if they live or have their place of business in Milton Keynes.
-When neither the child nor applicant resides in Great Britain the Council will accept applications if the performance or first performance (if part of a tour) takes place within our administrative boundary. - B7 The Council cannot grant licences for children residing here but with an intention of performing abroad.
-This is a Magistrates Court function.
+- B3 A complete application includes all documents and information provided and an application form satisfactorily completed as per the regulations and primary legislation.
+The council will accept a passport as equivalent to a birth certificate but expect applicants to obtain the necessary leave of absence from the school as part of the documentation accompanying an application together with either a medical certificate or a parent's statement of fitness for their child dated within the last six months. - B4 Applications need to be made by the person who is responsible for the arrangements and operational decisions during the course of a performance for the purpose of protecting the child and ensuring their wellbeing.
+This would normally be the producer of the performance or activity.
+Applications signed by someone other than this will be returned.

-March 2017
+Change: added text Reason: Clarity

+- B5 In the event of a refusal, revocation or variation of a licence or application there is a right of appeal to the Magistrates Court.
+Clear reasons for the decision taken will be given in writing. - B6 Where a child does not live in Great Britain applications can be made by applicants on their behalf if they live or have their place of business in Milton Keynes.
+When neither the child nor applicant resides in Great Britain the Council will accept applications if the performance or first performance (if part of a tour) takes place within our administrative boundary.